 Read some of the testimonials we have received from our industry partners.

-Colin West, Executive Director of the Maltsters’ Association of Great Britain:
+Julian South, Executive Director of the Maltsters’ Association of Great Britain:

 “The competitiveness of the British malting industry depends on a thriving plant breeding sector to deliver improvements in the quality, performance and yield of home-grown malting barley varieties.
 Effective protection of plant breeders’ intellectual property rights is vital to maintain investment in plant breeding innovation, and MAGB fully supports the PVR campaign and its objectives.”